Since 1985, Kevin Matthews has helped clients navigate the ever-changing landscape of affordable housing.

 “Sherman Carter Barnhart is quick to respond and marshal the necessary resources to resolve any situation,” said Austin Simms, executive director of Lexington-Fayette Urban County Housing Authority since 1984.

-Moses A. Gayles III of the St. Louis Housing Authority agrees.
-Gayles is the capital projects manager for SLHA, which has been a client of Sherman Carter Barnhart since 1999.
+Moses A. Gayles III formerly with the St. Louis Housing Authority agrees.
+Gayles served as the capital projects manager for SLHA, which has been a client of Sherman Carter Barnhart since 1999.

 “The SCB Housing Team is available whenever we need them,” Gayles said.
 “Saying this about an out-of-state design firm is critical and one of the main reasons we continue to hire them.”